 Lloyd then explained the event as it happened, from the shot coming from the settlers side, which had come from several first account testimony from the settlers, to the battle, the retreat, the surrender, and finally the executions.

-Rangihaeata, was demanding invasion for the death of his high born wife, after a discussion he was the one how killed Wakefield and Thompson and the other Maori warriors killed the rest.
-They left the bodies in a circle and with Wakefield they left his weapon draped across his neck which was an insult.
+Rangihaeata, was demanding invasion for the death of his high born wife, after a discussion he was the one who killed Wakefield and Thompson and the other Maori warriors killed the other settlers.
+They left the bodies in a circle and with Wakefield, they left his weapon draped across his neck which is said to be an insult to Wakefield, he could have spoken up and prevented all this death but choose not to.

 In Summary, Lloyd explained how usually you would hear about the British abiding by the law, and the natives, with some sort of misunderstanding breaking the law, however this was just the opposite, the British where trying to avoid the law and the treaty of Waitangi.
 The Maori were insistent on waiting for ruling and avoided conflict where possible.

 He also went on to say that the arrogant attitude that came from the representatives of the New Zealand Company was from the British attitude of the time.
-These people were not New Zealanders, they were British.
+These people were not New Zealanders, they were British, part of the class system, and no way reflect the current attitude of British people today.

 Peter Meihana briefly mentioned how land ownership was perceived amongst the Maori people.
 He stated that although Ngati Toa had conquered the area and the rest of the tribes understood they had the rights to the land.
 Other tribes and even previous enemies still occupied parts of the land and that was accepted by all.